bcgov/bcrs-shared-components/README.md

 ```
 npm i                    // if new repo
-npm i --global lerna     // if you didn't do this previously
+npm i --global lerna     // if you didn't do this previously (NB: use ^5.5.2)
 ```

 ### 5. Create your component in its own folder (eg, `src/components/MyComponent/MyComponent.vue`)